manit77/vscode-node-workspace/README.md

 # VSCodeNodeWorkspaceTest
 This is an example VSCode workspace project that demonstrates a TypeScript dependency project shared with another application.

-- Configured for VSCode integrated debugger in IDE
+- VSCode integrated debugger in IDE
-- Configured to run with ts-node
+- NodeJS app Configured to run with ts-node
-- Configured to run with nodemon
+- NodeJS app Configured to run with nodemon

 ## To to start: